johnridesabike/learn-to-code/README.md

 We had three sessions.
 Each one focused on a different topic and is represented by a folder in this repository.

+These source code files are intended to be used as examples to create future "learn to code" programs.
+The code includes comments with suggestions for instructors.

 ## [Part 1: HTML](./part1-html/)

 Files [`index.html`](./part1-html/index.html) and [`about.html`](./part1-html/about.html) contain the completed code from the end of the session.